aesirkth/launchpad-controller/README.md

 Communication between the Launch Pad Station and the Ground Station is made through a LoRa link.
 The LoRa tranceivers used are the `RFM95W` running at 915 MHz

+To control the *Launch Pad Station Board*, use the control GUI in [aesirkth/GroundStation](https://github.com/aesirkth/GroundStation)

 # Requirements

 In order to make everything work you need :